villasite/sba/zoom.md

 layout: page2
 title: "On Time God"
 image: "sanctuary-hut-mass.jpg"
-meta: "Thank you for deciding to virtually join us for Sunday Mass at St. Benedict the African.
-Due to the temporary parish closure stemming from COVID-19 but the need to continue celebrating Mass as community, St. Benedict the African has decided to use the Zoom video conference platform to bring the Mass from the parish building to you."
+meta: "Thank you for deciding to virtually join us for church at St. Benedict the African.
+Due to the temporary parish closure stemming from COVID-19 but the need to continue celebrating church as community, St. Benedict the African has decided to use the Zoom video conference platform to bring the church from the parish building to you."
 ---
-## Online Mass
+## Online Church

-Thank you for deciding to virtually join us for Sunday Mass at St. Benedict the African **(NOON TIME)**.
-Due to the temporary parish closure stemming from COVID-19 but the need to continue celebrating Mass as community, St. Benedict the African has decided to use the Zoom video conference platform to bring the Mass from the parish building to you.
+Thank you for deciding to virtually join us for church at St. Benedict the African.
+Due to the temporary parish closure stemming from COVID-19 but the need to continue celebrating church as community, St. Benedict the African has decided to use the Zoom video conference platform to bring the church from the parish building to you.

-We will be transmitting video and audio of the Mass which you can connect to with your mobile device or landline telephone.
+We will be transmitting video and audio of Mass, prayer services, bible study, and more which you can connect to with your mobile device or landline telephone.

-You will be joining a video conference session where you can see the Mass at the parish along with the other participants.
+**View the [Announcement page]({{ site.baseurl }}/announcement) for the exact schedule of events** (mostly scheduled for noon everyday).

-**You can choose to activate or not activate your camera or microphone when connecting**.
+You will be joining a video conference session where you can see the host of the session along with the other participants. ***You can choose to activate or not activate your camera or microphone when connecting***.
 For people just calling in without a smartphone, you will only be able to listen in.

 Please refer to the following guidance to assist your connection experience.